MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-manage-r-packages.md

 >
 >**Applies to:** Development Environments

-To avoid issues where a locally tested script fails in the R Server environment due to missing package dependencies, install the R packages into the workspace of a remote R session yourself.
+To avoid issues where a locally tested script fails in the Machine Learning Server environment due to missing package dependencies, install the R packages into the workspace of a remote R session yourself.

 This remote execution and snapshot approach provides an excellent way to:
 + Try out new package or package versions without posing any risks to a stable production environment